blabla1337/skf-flask/skf/markdown/knowledge_base/233-knowledge_base--high_value_transactions--.md

 to generate a unique string which can be used to verify both the authenticity and integrity of an online transaction.

-A keyed hash is a function of the user's private or secret key and the transaction details, such as the transfer to account number and the transfer amount.
+A keyed hash is a function of the user's private or secret key and the transaction details, such as the transfer to the account number and the transfer amount.

 To provide a high level of assurance of the authenticity and integrity of the hash it is essential to calculate the hash on a trusted device, such as a separate smart card reader.